Raviikumar001/realtime-orders-cdc-dashboard/README.md

   -> browser clients
 ```

-The main changes I would make with more time:
+For a production version, the main changes would be:

 - **Separate the CDC worker:** run the WAL/logical-replication consumer as its own service instead of inside the API server.
 - **Add a durable broker:** publish normalized order events to Kafka, Redis Streams, RabbitMQ, or NATS JetStream before sending them to browsers.